 f) If/how we might work more closely together on these issues in the future.

-The evening will start with very brief presentations on the purposes of the evening, the White Paper and the Community-Led Housing Fund, and will be followed by small group discussions focused on the key questions set out above.
-We would welcome suggestions for further questions and points for discussion.
+The evening started with very brief presentations on the purposes of the evening, the White Paper and the Community-Led Housing Fund, followed by small group discussions focused on the key questions set out above.